By Wendy Stoltz / Last Modified On January 22, 2023

 Gluten-Free Chocolate Cake

+I often find that gluten-free cake recipes are complicated or call for a bajillion ingredients (ok, not a bajillion - but a lot).
 I don't have the time or the brain space to bake up crazy big recipes, or recipes that have tons of steps in them.
+That's why I made this gluten-free chocolate cake recipe.

-You know what I'm talking about right?
+You know what I'm talking about, right?

-Piles and piles of dishes, all for one delicious thing - a gluten-free chocolate cake.
+Piles and piles of dishes, all for one delicious thing -- a gluten-free chocolate cake.
 You might be wondering why it has to be that way.
-Well, It doesn't.
+Well, it doesn't.

 There are amazing recipes out there, and they don't take forever to make or require you to hire a housekeeper to clean up after you in the kitchen.
 You just have to look for them.

-Give this gluten-free chocolate cake a try and see what I mean.
+Give this gluten-free chocolate cake a try, and see what I mean.
 We often use this gluten-free cake recipe to make gluten-free birthday cake.

 Do you love whipping up delicious desserts in the kitchen, but want to improve your skills?
 Take this Raw Vegan Desserts Course to become a gluten-free, dairy-free dessert pro!

-We were tired of having to hunt down ingredients and even more tired of recipes failing.
+I was tired of having to hunt down ingredients and even more tired of recipes failing.

 The kind that is crumbly on the outside, and spongy in the middle.